What personal information do we hold?

 When applying for a volunteering opportunity with the OPCC, we process your personal data as part of our legitimate interests.

-If you are applying for the role of Chief Constable, we process your personal information is in the exercise of our duties as an official authority and/or in performance of a task in the public interest.
+If you are applying for the role of Chief Constable, we process your personal information as part of our duties as an official authority and/or in doing a task in the public interest.

 On what basis do we use special category data?